英語で説明する【初詣とおみくじ】

 (吉凶を占うために引くくじ → determine「決定する」)

-On hatsumōde, many people get lucky charms, or draw their fortunes, or omikuji.
+On hatsumōde, many people get lucky charms or draw their fortunes, “omikuji.”

 (初詣では、多くの人がお守りを求めたり、おみくじをひきます。)

-Many Japanese people pick a fortune slip which tells their fortune of the new year on hatsumōde.
+Many Japanese people pick a fortune slip that tells their fortune for the new year on hatsumōde.

 (多くの日本人が、初詣で新年の運勢が書かれたおみくじを引きます。)